PREPARING YOUR PACK, TROOP, CREW, OR POST TO DELIVER THE PROMISE OF SCOUTING

 GUIDEPOST ONE: Use your Resources

-GUIDEPOST Two: PLAN AND FUND YOUR PROGRAM
+GUIDEPOST Two: PLAN Your calendar and how to FUND YOUR PROGRAM

 All packs, troops, and crews should develop program plans, along with plans to fund these programs.
 These plans should be finished by the end of August each year, for the following year of Scouting.